maneh-hambardzumyan/ENGS110_Homework_and_Notes/README.md

 March 6 - We had a guest lecture focused on product development, discussing various examples.
 The lecture primarily centered on understanding requirements using the five Ws: What, When, Who, Why, and How.

+April 1 During class, we learned about structures in C and how to implement them.
+Structures allow grouping different data types under one name, making programs more organized and efficient.
+We practiced defining, initializing, and accessing structure members, which is useful for handling complex data.
+This knowledge will help to write better-structured code, especially for engineering and real-world applications.